marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

 ## Model Training Recognization  &#x1F537;
-* Custom training mode - **Enter to train NN to detect objects for object recognition using computer vision algorithms**
+* **Custom training mode - enter to train NN to detect objects for object recognition using computer vision algorithms**
 * Train with range of distances, lights, and angles for best possible recognition
   * Name-tag display to detect players
   * Pixel memory hack
   * Resolution range

 ---